 The University has a strong commitment to ensuring freedom of speech and academic freedom within the law.

-What information is available about Prevent?
+What information is available for students and apprentices?

 Counter-Terrorism and Security Act 2015